syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Mathematical-Equation.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample of adding an accent mark to the equation from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mathematical-Equation/Add-an-accent-mark-to-the-equation).

 ### Bar

 You can add a bar (which adds horizontal line on top or bottom) to the equation.
 The following code example shows how to add a bar to the equation.